github-community-projects/private-mirrors/docs/using-the-app.md

 3. Fork an upstream project into the organization's namespace.
 This will create your **public fork**.
 A decision point for administrators is whether to permit any user to fork new projects into the organizations, or restrict the ability to fork.
 These permissions are managed by [the organization's forking policy](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-organization-settings/managing-the-forking-policy-for-your-organization).
 A more permissive posture can lower the barrier to contribution, but shouldn't circumvent company policy on approving upstream work.

 4. Go the app's URL and authenticate to it.
-You'll see a list of your organizations that the app is managing.
-Click on your org's name and you'll see a list of all the public forks in the organization. _What about access control to app/forks inside?_
+If your account is in the list of allowed usernames, you'll see a list of your organizations that the app is managing.
+Click on your org's name and you'll see a list of all the public forks in the organization.

 ![List of public forks inside the organization](images/public-forks-inside-org.png)